redsoxfan0219/portfolio/content/en/docs/guides/gitfortechnicalwriters/index.md

 This page provides an explanation of what Git is and how to use it.
 I emphasize topics of interests to technical writers, especially those who write or are interested in writing developer documentation.

-If you don't want to read the explanation of what Git is, you can jump to the either the [Git Instructions](#git-instructions) or [Git Cheat Sheet](#git-cheat-sheet).
+If you don't want to read the explanation of what version control and Git are, you can jump to either the [Git Instructions](#git-instructions) or [Git Cheat Sheet](#git-cheat-sheet).

 ## What Is Version Control?

 Version control is simply a way of  tracking changes made to files stored within a directory on a computer.
-There's a bit more to it than that is a good enough definition for now.
+There's a bit more to it, but that's a good enough definition for now.

 ## Why Should I Know Version Control?

 Think about instances where you've collaborated on document with a peer using a program like Microsoft Word.
 Unless you were using a cloud-based version of Word in Microsoft Teams or SharePoint, you inevitably ran into situations where you had to maintain different file version.
 You probably exchanged several emails with attachments named `Working Document_v2`, `Working Document_v2.1`, or, God forbid, `Working Document_Final`.
-(And when that `Final` version proved to not really be "final," you may have another version called `Working Document_final_final`.
+(And when that `Final` version proved not to be "final," you may have created another version called `Working Document_final_final`.
 Where does it end?)

 If you've experienced situations like the one described above, you've already experienced the reason why version control is necessary.
 It's inevitable that the system described above will break down at some point.
 Someone will forget to download the latest version from their email, or someone will download the right version but forget to re-save with a different `_v<>` number.

 The other major headache with this approach is not knowing what changes were made in each file version.
 Even if you devised a fool-proof method for the suffix-based versioning system, how can you know which changes were associated with which version?
 Maybe you remember broadly what each version covers.
 But to version a document properly, you would need a computer-like memory for the details or every version—every paragraph, every word, every comma—and you would need to be able to hold those multiple versions in your head and compare them line-by-line.
-This is, for all intents and purposes, impossible.
+That's functionally impossible.

 Therefore, we need some way of systematically tracking changes from one version to the next, some way to understand what changes are associated with each version of a file.